videolan/libvlcsharp/README.md

 - Hardware decoding and display on all platforms.
 - DVD playback and menu navigation.

-# What is it?
+## Status

 Heavily inspired from [libvlcpp](https://code.videolan.org/videolan/libvlcpp/tree/master/vlcpp) and using parts from [Vlc.DotNet](https://github.com/ZeBobo5/Vlc.DotNet), LibVLCSharp is aimed at Xamarin platforms (iOS/Android first, Forms).
 [CppSharp](https://github.com/mono/CppSharp) was used at the beginning for bootstrapping.

 Core public APIs are mostly done but still need a few things to be ironed out.
 Some tests need to be fixed and more need to be written.
-Contributions are always welcome.
 Integration with platforms is a work in progress.
-Focus is on Xamarin integration (including Xamarin.Forms).

 #### Currently supported platforms (with working sample):
 - Android